Questions or concerns about Fall Fest may be directed to Student Activities at 781-736-5065 or email@example.com

-Dinner tickets are required for all family members, including children over 12, and can be purchased through Brandeis Tickets for $36.
+Dinner tickets are required for all family members, including children over 12, and can be purchased through Brandeis Tickets.
 Current Brandeis students can reserve and pay for their meal using their meal plan.
 For children 12 and under, please call Brandeis Tickets at 781-736-3400.

-Hillel's Oneg Shabbat Program (beginning at approx 8:45) is free and open to all members of the Brandeis Family!
+Hillel's Oneg Shabbat Program (beginning time is approximately 8:45 p.m.) is free and open to all members of the Brandeis Family!

 Leaving from Main Gate

 Brandeis students will be available to walk families staying at the Newton Marriott back to the hotel.